14 Logistics Innovations and Industry Trends in 2023

 The rise of new and small carriers during the pandemic, which shippers were forced to use regardless of quality, is expected to decrease.
 According to Brandon Bay, VP of Corporate Strategy and Marketing for Logistics Group International, the logistics industry is volatile, so it’s essential to have reliable vendors to maintain consistency.

-A Closer Look at Dropoff
+A Closer Look At Dropoff

 Dropoff helps businesses nationwide achieve their logistics goals and see how it works.